oeloeloel/dragonruby-particle-explosions/README.md

 ```$smoke = Smoke.new(512) if args.state.tick_count.zero?```

 Effects accept one parameter: the number of particles to create.
+When publishing to html5, keep these numbers low to avoid low framerates.

 To activate an effect: